fluidware/fluidsurveys-docs/chapters/Editor/questionoptions.rst

 	By default, the "Sum" is 0, ie., blank

 This will ensure that the entered values add up to 100.
 To alter the value, click on "Options" in the left hand-side editor, and beside where it states, "Sum", enter the desired value.
-A respondent’s answers for this question will now have to add up to the entered value.
+A respondent's answers for this question will now have to add up to the entered value.
 If the total is more or less, they’ll be presented with an error message.

 .. figure:: ../../resources/editor/constant_sum_error.png
 	:align: center